THERAAB/nix-homelab/hosts/nix-server/README.md

 gnome-text-editor instructions/hosts/nix-server/wipe-disk-and-install.sh &
 ```

 I recommend copy-pasting what commands you need because this script is dangerous (will wipe entire system).
-It also
-expects you to have 1 nvme and 1 sda device
+It also expects you to have 1 nvme device

 ### Reboot into console, activate SSH